ttz-emo/ElastoPlasticity-IsotropicHardening/README.md

 The C++ version of this code has been implemented in GetDP (ONELAB) to simulate the elasto-plastic behavior of electrical machines.
 Nevertheless, it is also possible to calculate other geometries or models.

-The workflow below presents the finite element analysis (FEA) solution methodology for bilinear isotropic hardening as implemented in GetDP:
+The workflow below presents the finite element analysis (FEA) solution methodology for bilinear isotropic hardening as implemented in GetDP:<br>
 ![workflow](images/workflow_FEA.svg)

-The following workflow describes the algorithmic steps for bilinear isotropic hardening under plane stress conditions required at each Gauss point:
+The following workflow describes the algorithmic steps for bilinear isotropic hardening under plane stress conditions required at each Gauss point:<br>
 ![workflow](images/workflow_isotropicHardening.svg)